The Cancer Research

 Cell and animal studies show the effects of several phytochemicals in coffee that could help control cell growth and reduce cancer cell development.

-- In cell and animal studies, phenolic acids increase cells’ antioxidant and anti-inflammatory defenses against damage that could lead to cancer.
+Phenolic acids increase cells’ antioxidant and anti-inflammatory defenses against damage that could lead to cancer in cell and animal studies.
 Emerging evidence in animal studies suggests they may also slow carbohydrate absorption from the digestive tract and decrease insulin resistance, and also support health-promoting microbes of the gut microbiota, creating an environment in the body less likely to support cancer.

 - Melanoidins form during the roasting process and may act locally in the gut, supporting a healthy gut microbiota or increasing colon motility.

-- In cell and animal studies, the diterpenes kahweol and cafestol stimulate enzymes that deactivate carcinogens, block enzymes that activate them and support the body’s antioxidant defense system.
+Diterpenes kahweol and cafestol stimulate enzymes that deactivate carcinogens, block enzymes that activate them, and support antioxidant defenses in cell and animal studies.
 In cell studies, they decrease the growth of cancer cells and increase their self-destruction.

 Most human studies related to coffee and cancer risk compare groups of people who consume different amounts of all types of coffee.
 Limited studies that analyze regular and decaf coffee separately generally find similar results.